EvaldoFelipe02/chat-socketio/README.md

 # chat-socketio

-ಠoಠ - "YO, a simple chat application !"
+ಠoಠ - "YEAH, a simple chat application with NodeJS and Socket.io"

 ## What was used ?